jgraley/cotest/coroutines/docs/getting-started.md

 }
 ```
 To handle the mock:
- - We have used `WAIT_FOR_CALL()` which wiull give us a mock call handle as soon as the mock call is made.
+ - We have used `WAIT_FOR_CALL()` which will give us a mock call handle as soon as the mock call is made.
  - We have checked that the call is correct using `IS_CALL()` which has semantics similar to Google Mock's `EXPECT_CALL()`; a match returns true.
-   - _In fact, the same handle is returns and this evaluates to `true` otherwise a null handle is returned, which evaluates to `false`.
+   - In fact, the same handle is returns and this evaluates to `true` otherwise a null handle is returned, which evaluates to `false`.
  - We instruct the mock call to return. `GoTo()` returns void so no value is required.

 In place of `WATCH_CALL()` we could have used: